Breword/tmux/Getting-Started.md

 #### Copy mode key bindings

-Copy mode key bindings are set in the `copy-mode` and `copy-mode-vi` key bindings.
-Copy mode has its own set of commands which are passed using the `-X` flag to the `send-keys` command, for example the copy mode `start-of-line` command moves the cursor to the start of the line and is bound to `C-a` in the `copy-mode` key table:
+Copy mode key bindings are set in the `copy-mode` and `copy-mode-vi` key tables.
+Copy mode has a separate set of commands which are passed using the `-X` flag to the `send-keys` command, for example the copy mode `start-of-line` command moves the cursor to the start of the line and is bound to `C-a` in the `copy-mode` key table: